It happened, as many good things do, at a bar.

-Whisk the milk, egg yolks, butter, orange zest, vanilla, and bitters together in a medium mixing bowl.
+- Whisk the milk, egg yolks, butter, orange zest, vanilla, and bitters together in a medium mixing bowl.
 Set aside.

-Stir the milk and egg mixture into the dry ingredients just until combined—there can be a few pockets of dry flour left in the batter.
+- Stir the milk and egg mixture into the dry ingredients just until combined—there can be a few pockets of dry flour left in the batter.

-Cook the pancakes until you see bubbles form on top and the sides start to become matte and firm instead of glistening and liquid.
+- Cook the pancakes until you see bubbles form on top and the sides start to become matte and firm instead of glistening and liquid.

 Make the syrup:

 - Warm gently over low heat if desired (don't let the syrup boil!), then transfer to a small pitcher.

-Any remaining unbuttered, unsyruped, unsugared pancakes can be frozen in a single layer on a rimmed baking sheet, then stored in sealed freezer-safe bags for up to 3 months.
+Leftover pancakes can be frozen in a single layer on a rimmed baking sheet, then stored in sealed freezer-safe bags for up to 3 months.
 Reheat in a dry pan or in a toaster oven.

 Base pancake recipe adapted from the Clinton St. Baking Company Cookbook